Staff, Board & Volunteers

 Executive Director

-Patrick(Pat) Macaulay, originally from Vancouver, became the Executive Director of Open Studio in December 2017.
-Pat holds an MFA from the Art Institute of Chicago and a BFA from the Nova Scotia College of Art and Design.
-He has experience working in large and small museums, galleries and art centres in Canada and the United States.
-As a curator and arts administrator, Pat has developed specialized knowledge of contemporary art, craft, design and architecture.
-He has worked on numerous exhibitions, large-scale public projects and festivals.
+Patrick (Pat) Macaulay, originally from Vancouver, has been the Executive Director of Open Studio since December 2017.
+He holds an MFA from the Art Institute of Chicago and a BFA from NSCAD University.
+With experience across museums, galleries, and art centres in Canada and the U.S., Pat brings deep expertise in contemporary art, craft, design, and architecture.

 Laura Bydlowska

-Programming and Communications Manager
+Programming and Collections Manager

-Laura Bydlowska was born in Warsaw, Poland, and currently resides in Toronto.
-She holds a Master’s in Museum Studies from the University of Toronto and a BA Honours from the University of Guelph.
+Laura Bydlowska holds a Master’s in Museum Studies from the University of Toronto and a BA Honours from the University of Guelph.
+At Open Studio, Laura oversees curatorial and collections initiatives, alongside programs, communications, and community outreach.

 Pudy Tong